sucre2020/sucre2020/README.md

 ## Technologies and Tools

-- Proficient in: Python, Flask, HTML, CSS, Jinja2 template engine, JS, GitHub,SQL,C#
+- Proficient in: Python, Flask, HTML, CSS, Jinja2 template engine, JS, GitHub, SQL, MOngoDB, C#

 - Skills: Dedicated and results-driven Full-Stack Software Developer with a strong analytical mindset and technical expertise.
 - Proven track record in writing and maintaining GitHub Actions and workflows, with a deep understanding of CI/CD concepts and tools.